fawda123/SWMPr/README.md

 ##Installing the package

 This package is currently under development and has not been extensively tested.
-The development version of this package can be installed from Github:
+The development version can be installed from Github:

 ```r